ray-project/ray/rllib/algorithms/dreamerv3/README.md

 # DreamerV3

 ## Overview
-An RLlib-based implementation for TensorFlow and Keras of the "DreamerV3" model-based reinforcement learning algorithm by D. Hafner et al. (Google DeepMind) 2023
+An RLlib-based implementation for TensorFlow/Keras of the "DreamerV3" model-based reinforcement learning algorithm by D. Hafner et al. (Google DeepMind) 2023

 The implementation is based on RLlib's new Learner- and RLModule APIs and therefore allows